vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 * The left eye moves right
 * The right eye moves left
-* Bone type: yRange specifies the maximum rotation angle based on the Euler angle (degree) of the leftEye / rightEye bone
+* Bone type: yRange specifies the maximum rotation angle based on the Euler angle (radian) of the leftEye / rightEye bone
 * BlendShape type: yRange specifies the maximum applicable degree of LookLeft / LookRight BlendShape (up to 1.0)

 ```